 This was established in 1601, yet the tower was only constructed by 1844.

 The grounds of the temple aren’t only attractive but also it’s a site of political significance.
 During 1963, there’s was Buddhist Crisis and Catholic government cracked down the country’s Buddhism.

 When the 9 unarmed Buddhists were killed in Hue, the Thein Mu Pagoda became an organizing point for people who are involved in this movement.

 When government refused appeals for the religious equity, Thich Quang Duc, a Buddhist monk, drove to Ho Chi Minh City and sacrificed himself through burning himself on fire.

-Hue has loads of guest houses, hostels, and hotels.
-Here are a few places to check out if you are planning to visit Hue Vietnam.
+Hue has a good range of guest houses, hostels and hotels.
+Here are a few places to give you an idea of what is available if you are planning to visit Hue Vietnam.

 Remember to check the reviews and book a place that suits you interests while traveling.

 Rating 9.4, Prices start from $36 for Double room